Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 Because the contrast between the two frameworks is important, let me state it cleanly:

-Habituation framework asks: Did the client’s anxiety go down during the session?
+The habituation framework asks: Did the client’s anxiety decrease during the session?

 Inhibitory learning framework asks: Did the client’s brain learn something new that competes with the original fear association?